devmike01/PageStepIndicator/README.md

             android:layout_height="wrap_content"/>
 ```

-- Setup a pager adapter by extending `FragmentStatePagerAdapter` or `FragmentPagerAdapter`.
+- Create a pager adapter by extending `FragmentStatePagerAdapter` or `FragmentPagerAdapter`.

-- Add the adapter to your viewpager and pass it to `PageStepIndicator` by calling a handy method `setupWithViewPager(ViewPager)`.
+- Setup the adapter with your viewpager.

+- Call `setupWithViewPager(ViewPager)` from `PageStepIndicator` and pass the instance of your viewpager as an argument to it.

 That's all.
 You can customize it the way you want.